-Continuation of knowledge learned in DC 105.
 Introduction to fixed prosthodontics, crown and bridge materials, cements and impression materials will be studied.
 Emphasis will be on studying up to date procedures and materials.

-DC 204 - DENTAL SPECIALTIES
+DC 301 - DENTAL SPECIALTIES

-Provides the student the knowledge, background and opportunity to learn and experience the dental specialties through theory and facility tours when available.
+This course provides the student with the knowledge, background and opportunity to learn and experience the dental specialties through theory and facility tours when available.
+Dental terminology specific to prosthodontics, periodontics, endodontics, and orthodontics will be discussed.